anup-moitra/md102-intune-virtual-company-lab/README.md

 ## Notes

 This project is for learning, portfolio building, and MD-102 exam preparation.
-The environment, company name, users, devices, and screenshots are all fictional, test-only, or sanitized.
+The environment, company name, users, and devices are fictional or test-only.
+Screenshots are sanitized lab evidence captured during hands-on work.